 - Alzheimer's disease.
 Research suggests that taking copper by mouth daily for 12 months does not improve symptoms of Alzheimer's disease.

-- Systemic lupus erythematosus (SLE).
+- Lupus.
 Taking copper daily, alone or together with fish oil, does not seem to improve symptoms of a type of lupus called system lupus erythematosus.

 Insufficient Evidence to Rate Effectiveness for...